SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 ```

 - The menu interface will timeout after a preset period of inactivity, discarding any unsaved changes and returning to the main screen — except when the exit menu is active, which requires explicit user confirmation.
 - Change VCO frequency using UP/DOWN and confirm with SET.
-Holding UP/DOWN will auto-scroll through the VCO frequency band with gradual acceleration.
+Holding UP/DOWN will auto-sweep through the VCO frequency band with gradual acceleration.
 Changing the VCO frequency without confirmation will time out and return to the main screen unchanged.
 - If enabled, the LCD backlight will dim after a preset period in quiescent state (locked).
 Press and hold SET to turn off the backlight completely.
 The LCD backlight will be restored by pressing any button.
 - In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET to restart.
 I²C communication will be retried several times before alerting an error.